jpoehnelt/blog/src/posts/eleventy-automatic-related-posts.md

 ## Term Frequency-Inverse Document Frequency

 I am far from a natural language expert, but tf-idf basically computes the importance of a word across a particular collection.
 For example, the word "the" is going to be incredible common and not significant to any particular document.
-The inverse of this is that a word that is not rare, but shared across documents, would provide a good indicator of similarity.
-Getting there requires a couple steps though.
+The inverse of this is that a word that is rare, but shared across documents, would provide a good indicator of similarity.
+Getting there requires a few steps though.

 ## Steps from document to related